edge-cloud/www.edge-cloud.net/_posts/2015-03-18-ipv6-in-vsphere-6.md

       </td>

       <td >
-        There is currently no definition of IPv6 support in the PXE hardware agents. <a href="https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface" target="_blank">UEFI</a> will allow remote boot via IPv6.
+        There is currently no definition of IPv6 support in the PXE hardware agents.
+[UEFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface) will allow remote boot via IPv6.
 Or PXE boot the ESXi host over IPv4 and configure the host for IPv6 by using Host Profiles.
       </td>
     </tr>